 When we have reached a point where our own kind is steadily destroying the rest of life on earth and some of us are anxious not to do that, our relation to the earth begins to be that of a gardener to a garden.W.S.
 MERWIn, from his essay “THE SHAPE OF WATER”

-William, together with his wife Paula, also left a second gift: the exuberant, ever-evolving palm forest and home they created together and lived in on Maui for over forty years.
+When W.S.
+Merwin died in March 2019, he left behind a legacy of boundless imagination, insight, and literary genius.
+William, together with his wife Paula, also left a second gift: the exuberant, ever-evolving palm forest and home they created together and lived in for over forty years.